VAT Registration in UAE – How Shuraa Tax Can Help

 You must make your VAT payment after submitting your VAT return.
 With the FTA’s e-Services platform, you may pay your VAT online, or you can go to one of the UAE’s accredited banks to do so.
 Your VAT registration number and the required payment amount must be provided.

 It’s crucial to remember that in the UAE, VAT returns and payments are due every three months.
 After the conclusion of each tax period, you have 28 days to file your VAT return and pay your VAT bill.
-You risk fines and penalties if you don’t file your VAT return or pay your VAT bill on time.
+You risk fines and penalties if you don’t file your VAT return or pay your VAT liability on time.
 Hence, it’s crucial to make sure you adhere to all VAT requirements in the UAE.

 Eligibility for VAT Registration in UAE